andresreyesg4/CPU-Scheduler/README.md

 one unit time.

 ## Description
 This project was completed in my Systems Programming course with profesor Kevin Andrea.
-The '''scheduler.c''' is the only file
+The <scheduler.c> is the only file I worked on.
+That source file contains the heart of the Earliest Deadline First algorithm.
+There are three different structs that I use to construct the scheduling algorithm.
+The structs include a
+Process struct, List struct, and a Scheduler Struct.
+The Process could be seen as a Node for a linked list.
+The list will hold the head and the count of the linked list.
+The scuedhuler holds three different Linked lists which are the Ready List, Defunct List, and the Stopeed List.
+The ready list and the stopped list use different algorithms to select the next process to run on the CPU.